w3c/PWETF/PWECharter.md

 * manage CEPC and its associated and Procedures, including the Ombudsperson program
 * provide a space to share experiences and information;
 * produce best practices and use case documents regarding gathering data, reporting/feedback mechanisms, and practical ways to support each other; (data collection)
-* advise W3C about potential enhancements to our working environment to better support inclusion and diversity
+* make recommendations to the W3C management for specific actions and changes to our working environment to better support inclusion and diversity